10 Workplace Safety Disasters and How to Avoid Them

 If your works involves heavy lifting of any kind, you'll need training to avoid musculoskeletal or repetitive strain injuries.
 If it's something you do constantly - say you're a builder - then direct any queries to your employer.
 It's their responsibility to provide manual handling training and even lifting equipment if necessary.

 No matter where you work, a fire is possible.
 Make sure everything is in place to prevent and deal with one - you'll need training, fire extinguishers and blankets, plenty of clear exits and a meeting point.
-In high risk situations, you can even buy heat resistant paint from companies such as Ralwins to raise the level of safety.

 4. Electrical fault